-CO No. Course Outcomes PSOs Cognitive
+CO No. Upon completion of the course, PSOs Cognitive

-Addressed Level
+the students will be able to Addressed Level

 CO-1 Explain the fundamental concepts 1 Understanding

 of the different types of microscope.

 CO-2 Substantiate the various principles 2 Applying

 and methods of sterilization.

 CO-3 Appraise the basic principles and 5 Analysing

 methods of media preparation.

 CO-4 Evaluate the unknown compound 3, 4 Evaluating

 by using Chromatography and

 Spectrophotometry.

 CO-5 Revise the knowledge of 3, 4 Creating

 biomolecules quantification by

 electrophoresis method.